zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

     As you can see, both CancelPizza and FileComplaint exceeded the confidence threshold of 60%.
 CancelPizza has a higher score than FileComplaint.
 However, since CancelPizza’s score exceeds that of FileComplaint by less than the confidence win margin that we set earlier (10%), the skill presents a dialog so that the user can select what she really wants.

-8. Finally, try a last random utterance: _Can you get me a radio taxi now?_
+8. Finally, try a last random utterance, click reset and in the message field type `Can you get me a radio taxi now?`

     ![](media/screenshot_test-intent-qa3.png)